AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Moderation/agora_chat_report_flutter.md

 Before proceeding, ensure that you meet the following requirements:

 - You have initialized the Agora Chat SDK.
-For details, see [Get Started with Android](/en/agora-chat/agora_chat_get_started_flutter).
+For details, see [Get Started with Agora Chat](/en/agora-chat/agora_chat_get_started_flutter).
 - You understand the call frequency limits of the Agora Chat APIs supported by different pricing plans as described in [Limitations](/en/agora-chat/agora_chat_limitation_flutter).
 - You have enabled the message reporting feature on Agora Console.
 For details, see [Content Moderation Overview](/en/agora-chat/agora_chat_moderation_overview).